bdelacretaz/bertrands-blog-2023/src/posts/2023/2023-03-21-moved-again.md

 archive of the first version of this blog, the content of which has been kept (mostly) intact over the years!

+I haven't "ported" the comments however, as nowadays commenting happens elsewhere and I didn't feel the need to install a specific commenting service.

 The magic of the _real_
 Web is being able to move content over three platforms, losing almost nothing and with very reasonable effort.
-Run away from people who tell you otherwise.
+Run away from people who tell you otherwise!

-I haven't "ported" the comments however, as nowadays commenting happens elsewhere and I didn't feel the need to install a specific commenting service.
+I'm _so_ happy to see the Open
+Web becoming more important again, with all the activity around the Fediverse nowadays, personal blogs being important again and RSS feeds being back!

 The homepage has the _complete_ list of posts, close to a thousand of them, starting back in 2002.
 Looks like I missed the opportunity